bgamez23/WinRAR-Activation-Script/README.md

    - If you were previously using a repack, please uninstall it first.

-   - If you're unable to properly remove the older WinRAR from everywhere (including registry), try using Revo Uninstaller Pro to scan and delete file and registry remnants.
+   - If you cannot properly remove the older WinRAR from everywhere (including registry), try using Revo Uninstaller Pro to scan and delete file and registry remnants.

    - Make sure the latest original WinRAR setup is used for the installation.